Muhammad Izz al-Din I

 Syedna Mohammad Ezzuddin (محمد عزالدين) (died 1539 / 27th Safar, 946 AH in Zabid, Yemen) was the 23rd Da'i of the Dawoodi Bohra, a sub-sect of Isma'ili Shi'i Islam.
 The Dawoodi Bohra trace their belief system back to Yemen, where it evolved from the Fatimid Caliphate and where they were persecuted due to their differences from mainstream Sunni Islam and Zaydi Islam.
 Around 1567 CE, the Da'wat (the sect's religious organisation) was relocated to Gujarat, India.

 Life

 He succeeded the 22nd Dai, Syedna Ali Shamshuddin, and conferred succession on Syedna Yusuf Najmuddin.
 Syedna Mohammed was the 17th Da'i from Ale Waleed and the last of Du'āt Mutlaqūn from Yemen.
 He resided in Masar but had to leave due to the immense atrocities of the Zaidi Imam Al-Mutawakkil Yahya Sharaf ad-Din.
 He had to submit the fortress of Masar to the Zaidi Imam after the wafāt or demise of Syedi Hasan bin Nuh.

 Death

+New tomb under construction in Zabid by the Dawoodi Bohra Community.

 Syedna Ezzuddin arrived in Zabid with the intention of going to Hajj but the Zaidi followers had poisoned the drinking water in the ship and it had affected Syedna.
 On knowing this he returned to Zabid immediately and died after a few days.